Support for Your Students and Courses

 This program is designed to give you student feedback on assignments, syllabi and other resources you pass out in class before you hand them out so you can make edits for clarity.

-How it works: You submit a draft as a Google doc linked in this form, we then have two tutors read it over during their shifts, offering their feedback and advice, and then the director will also read it over, including her feedback and advice as well.
+• How it works: You submit a draft as a Google doc linked in this form, we then have two tutors read it over during their shifts, offering their feedback and advice, and then the writing center director will also read it over, including her feedback and advice as well.
 You then get the assignment back as a new Google doc in which you can accept, reject or ask questions about our recommendations.

 Reading Your Drafts

 Our tutors are trained to read anyone’s drafts, yours included!
 Feel free to bring them by or meet with a tutor online!
 To learn more about how to meet with a tutor online or in-person, check out our YouTube video and our Google doc.
+In academic year 2024, we saw a marked increase in support on staff and faculty writing, doubling from Fall 2022 to Fall 2023 how many faculty and staff writers we met with!

 To sign up for an appointment, visit owl.kenyon.edu and register if you haven't yet made an account.
+You can meet online or in-person with a tutor.

 Nominate Someone to Become a Tutor